mdnest/mdnest.github.io/_posts/2020-09-06-starbucks.md

 ---
 layout: post
-title:  "Expected Length of the Starbucks Line (Queueing Theory)"
+title:  "Expected Length of the Coffee Shop Line (Queueing Theory)"
 date:   2020-09-06 22:18:10 +0000
 ---

-# Expected Length of the Starbucks Line (Queueing Theory)
+# Expected Length of the Coffee Shop Line (Queueing Theory)

 It's 5:45 PM on a Sunday, and you are sitting in the university library trying to crank out the last of your weekend assignments.
-You've been working since noon, and you decide it's time to hotwire your exhausted brain with some sweet, sweet caffeine.
+You've been working since noon, and you decide it's time to hotwire your exhausted brain with some caffeine.
 It's only a short walk to the nearest coffee shop, so you pack up your laptop and notebooks and decide to go for it.

-Upon arriving, you see the line, and it is very long.
-"Isn't coffee supposed to be a morning drink?" you think to yourself, "On the other hand, here I am..."
-You weigh your limited schedule with your addiction to coffee, and decide the 20 minute wait is worth it.

-After standing in line, shuffling through your playlists and staring out the window, it's finally time to order.
-After another 10 minutes standing with your hands in your pockets in the waiting area, making a point not to look over the baristas' shoulders as they work, you grab your coffee and go.
+Upon walking into the coffee shop, you notice there are around ten people in line.
+"Ten people on a Sunday evening?" you think, "I thought coffee was supposed to be a morning drink."
+And yet, here you are.
+After weighing your need for coffee versus the time you could spend writing your essay, you decide the coffee is probably not worth it.

+On the walk back, you think about the effect that the long line had on your decision.
+In some sense, the cost of waiting in line makes the length of the line a self-sustaining system, since more people standing in line makes it less likely that even more people will enter.
+In fact, you realize, if the base rate of new customers exceeds the base rate of drink preparation, then this is the only mechanism by which the line will stabilize.

+When you arrive back at your desk, you decide that your essay is far less interesting than mathematically modeling your favorite coffee shop.

 ## Poisson processes